mackwick/MoB_Website_FE/README.md

 To be deployed on Netlify.
 ETA: Late August.

-"Under construction" page design by Aug.
-2. Up on custom domain Aug.
-8ish.
+"Under construction" page up on custom domain Aug.
+24 (when domain expires on Wix).

 ## Client Description: